Our casino playing cards haven’t always been Hearts, Spades, Diamonds, and Clubs. So, Where Do Playing Card Suits Come From?

-Latin Suits symbolized cups, coins, clubs and swords.
-The English retained the Italian word for sword – spade.
+Latin Suits symbolized cups, coins, clubs, and swords.
+The English retained the Italian word for the sword – spade.
 In the 15th century, the Germans used hearts, bells, acorns, and leaves.

 Where Do Playing Card Suits Come From?
 England Adds the Final Touch

 The French standardized the four suits in a 52 card deck.
-However, it was the English that decided upon hearts, clubs, diamonds and spades.
+However, it was the English that decided upon hearts, clubs, diamonds, and spades.
 The French had used – coeurs (hearts), piques (pikes or spades), carreaux (diamond-shaped tiles), and trefles (clovers).
-Charles Goodall and Sons in the 19th century England, gave us the common designs seen today.
+Charles Goodall and Sons in 19th century England gave us the common designs seen today.

 5 Quick Facts – Where Do Playing Card Suits Come From?

 Assigning identities to the face cards is a myth.
-During the 15th century, the French assigned face cards the names of Kings, Queens and Jacks that represented the four great empires of Jews, Greeks, Franks, and Romans.
+During the 15th century, the French assigned face cards to Kings, Queens, and Jacks that represented the four great empires of Jews, Greeks, Franks, and Romans.
 Evidently, after the 16th century, other countries abandoned this practice.

-What are “pips?” – Markings in the center area of a numbered playing card that indicate the card’s suit and number value.
+What are “pips?” – Markings in the center of a numbered playing card indicating the card’s suit and number value.

 The United States is responsible for adding the Jokers.
-The Joker was influenced by the game of euchre.
+The game of euchre influenced the Joker.
 Popular in the mid-19th century, it refers to the highest trump card.

-Casino playing cards are usually 100% plastic cards for two main reasons: 1) they last much longer than paper cards, and 2) they are more difficult to write on, which in turn, makes it hard for players to try and cheat.
+Casino playing cards are usually 100% plastic cards for two main reasons: 1) they last much longer than paper cards, and 2) they are more difficult to write on, making it hard for players to try and cheat.